aleks96n/BioInfoKallisto/README.md

 # Step 1 - installing kallisto

 It is highly encouraged to use [HPC](https://hpc.ut.ee/en/guides/slurm/).
 Not only will this speed up the analysis, but will also give access to some important files that you cannot get easily without the use of HPC.
+If you wish to use your own files, necessary adjustements that need to be made will be mentioned.

 Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) for Linux, newest Python version (version 3.9 as of this edit).